wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 overloading](#function-overloading) is used, "generic" procedures will be added to the derived type.

-Type-bound procedures in Fortran can be used as follows:
+Type-bound procedures in Fortran proxy classes are treated exactly the same as for native derived types:
 ```fortran
 integer(C_INT) :: value
 type(Foo) :: food